How much a typical promo video costs?

 When you try to cut corners and undercut your producer be aware that less time will be allocated to refining and the end product and quality will suffer accordingly.

 All these costs are rough estimates.
 Hourly rates can vary considerably between animators.
 Stock images can get very expensive as well as sound track rights.
-Proffesional voiceover can add a lot to a budget if the voice over artist is famous.
+Professional voiceover can add a lot to a budget if the voice over artist is famous.

 I hope now you have a better idea of how much a typical promo video costs and why getting an awesome one minute video produced by Grumo Media is a smoking deal!